Let's say you and your partner are fighting about money. It's hurting your relationship.

 These experiences might not sit at the top of your mind when you think about money, but subconsciously they can make you overly vigilant about money or avoid it altogether.
 Coambs asks clients to talk through their money history to identify these painful experiences.
 Identifying the source of money anxiety can help people solve it.

 Financial therapists can also help people who overspend.
 In that case, McCoy said she would explore what emotions trigger the overspending and see if there are other ways of dealing with those emotions.
 She would also relate how many hours of work it takes to earn the money to buy things to make the spending feel more concrete.

 "I would also probably create a budget," she said.
 "I'm trying to get them mindful of their purchases."
-(Creating your own budget?
-This sheet can help.)

 Financial therapy has been around about a decade.
 The Financial Therapy Association started in 2009, in the wake of the Great Recession.